 A few minutes of yoga poses or other deep stretches can make a big difference in how your muscles and joints feel.

 3. Use a headset or earbuds for phone calls.

 Since most meetings are now held remotely, people who work from home are spending more time on phone calls.
 Whenever you have to make a phone call, use a headset or earbuds so you can keep your neck in a neutral position during the call.
-Never hold the phone against your shoulder with your ear, since this can cause significant neck strain.
+Never hold the phone against your shoulder with your ear, since this can cause significant right-side neck pain.